 Mr Timmer then CEO of Philips International visits Philips Design Pune.

-The License Raj had been abolished with the help of new economic reforms, however there was still a lot of bureaucracy in the factory and at the same time doing good designs for all product groups in Philips India was still challenging owing to a vast demographic.
+The License Raj had been abolished with the help of new economic reforms, however, there was still a lot of bureaucracy in the factory and at the same time doing good designs for all product groups in Philips India was still challenging owing to a vast demographic.
 Lots of designers started visiting India on short assignments thus improving existing benchmarks.
-With good work being recognized, Philips Design India became a part of Asia Pacific Group consisting of Singapore, Hong Kong and Taiwan branches.
+With good work being recognized, Philips Design India became a part of the Asia Pacific Group consisting of Singapore, Hong Kong and Taiwan branches.

-Eventually Philips design worldwide became an independent division.
+Eventually, Philips design worldwide became an independent division.
 They began selling design services within Philips and also catered to external companies in non-conflicting areas of Philips Businesses.

-There was a perception in marketing and the management at headquarters level as to why India needed different products when Philips has a basket full of internationally accepted products.
+There was a perception in marketing and the management at the headquarters level as to why India needed different products when Philips has a basket full of internationally accepted products.

 Mixer Grinder to cater to the Northern Region